patrick-douglas/StereoInvestigator-Neurolucida-VBA-tools/README.md

 #### Stereology and Three-dimensional reconstruction Excel tools
 Hello everyone, today I will present a VBA code to help stereologists process their data from Stereoinvestigator and Neurolucida software.
 ### Which kind of language this software awas made?
-Is was made to run directlly in excel thought VBA
+It was made to run directly in excel through VBA
 #### How to use it?
 To run the macro you just need download and open the **xlsm file** into Excel (Tested on Excel 2019)
 ##### Allow the macros
-For security reasons you need allow access to macro code before run the macro, after open for the first time you will see the screen bellow, you just need click in **Enabled content button**:
+For security reasons you need allow access to macro code before run the macro, after open for the first time you will see the screen below, you just need click in **Enabled content**:

 ![!](https://github.com/patrick-douglas/SIandNL_Macros/blob/master/Wiki/Allow-Macro.jpg)